application configuration

 for a single application, at most one is allowed, which is why we must

-explicitly eliminate greenFlashing
+explicitly eliminate greenFlashing.

 Let’s say that the dedicated right green arrow is not needed, so we eliminate it to reduce the cost.

-The last choice is the countdownTimer
+The last choice is the countdownTimer, which we don’t

 need.